Barometric Price Leadership: What Really Makes a Business a Price Leader? 📊

 It’s just not a comfortable or viable financial situation for smaller firms to always follow the price leader.

 Very often small firms cannot produce or deliver their produces as cheaply as price leaders.
-Which means, smaller firms will struggle to maintain a price skimming strategy long enough to win back their market share.
+This means smaller firms will struggle to maintain a price skimming strategy long enough to win back their market share.

 Companies well known for using a dominant form of barometric price leadership are Unilever, Kellogg’s, Coca-Cola, PepsiCo, Mars, and Amazon.
 However, even these industry giants are suffering right now using this type of traditional price leadership.

 Finally, the final problem I want to cover off about barometric price leadership is the assumption that low price wins more customers.
 Or that customers only buy on price.